Nurse Apprenticeship and Residency

 Nurse Apprenticeship

-Nursing students enrolled in an accredited program are eligible for a nurse apprenticeship during the final two semesters of their program.
+Nursing students enrolled in an accredited program are eligible for a nurse apprenticeship during their final two semesters.
 This earn-as-you-learn program creates an exceptional clinical experience for pre-licensure professional nursing and practical nursing students.
 Selected nursing students are employed by CMH on a full-time, part-time or part-time-as-needed basis.
 They work and are paid as a student nurse while enrolled in the nursing education program.
 The student nurse also receives academic credit toward meeting clinical requirements.

 How the Program Works

 Students enrolled in their final two semesters are eligible to apply.
-Accepted students enter into an "intermediate apprenticeship" that includes a contract agreement to work for CMH in their licensed role for one year after program completion.
+Accepted students enter into an "intermediate apprenticeship."
+This phase includes a contract agreement to work for CMH in their licensed role for one year after program completion.
 Students complete their clinical hours as scheduled by their program and receive a stipend for those hours.

 Nurse Apprenticeship Highlights